rokudev/SceneGraphDeveloperExtensions/documentation/2-Contenthandlers_Guide.md

 the handler to make application specific API calls or perform other operations to load the content associated with the handler.

-CHs modify the Content Node referenced by m.top.content to get the content.
+CHs modify the ContentNode referenced by m.top.content to get the content.

+## Limitations

+- It is important to remember that SGDEX will **not** invoke any CHs while the screensaver is active.

+## Structure

-A Content Handler is made up of two components; Markup, and BrightScript.
+A ContentHandler is made up of two pieces; Markup, and BrightScript.
 A very simple CH might look like the following:

 **Markup** (SimpleContentGetter.xml)